datacarpentry/python-socialsci/_episodes/04-reusable.md

 ## Defining a function

-We have already made use of several Python builtin functions like `print`, `list` and `range`.
+We have already used several Python built-in functions like `print`, `list` and `range`.

 In addition to the functions provided by Python, you can write your own functions.

-Functions are used when a section of code needs to be repeated at various different points in a program.
-It saves you re-writing it all.
-In reality you rarely need to repeat the exact same code.
-Usually there will be some variation in variable values needed.
-Because of this, when you create a function you are allowed to specify a set of `parameters` which represent variables in the function.
+A function is a block of code that can be reused throughout a program.
+Functions can take in input in the form of parameters and can return output.
+The input to a function is called a `parameter`, and the output is called the return value.
+Functions can also take multiple `parameters`, allowing for more complex behavior.
+By creating functions, you can break down a larger program into smaller, more manageable pieces, making it easier to understand and modify.
+Functions also promote code reusability by allowing you to call the same block of code multiple times with different inputs.

-In our use of the `print` function, we have provided whatever we want to `print`, as a `parameter`.
-Typically whenever we use the `print` function, we pass a different `parameter` value.
+The `print` function is used to display something on the screen.
+The thing you want to display is called a `parameter`.
+You can use the print function multiple times, passing in different things each time you call it.

-The ability to specify parameters make functions very flexible.
+The ability to specify parameters make functions versatile.

 ~~~
 def get_item_count(items_str,sep):